VaibhavArora19/FantomAlert/Readme.md

 ## 🤔 Bug Reports/Feature Requests

-Kindly open an issue if you face any king of bug or any other kind of problem by going <a href = "https://github.com/VaibhavArora19/FantomAlert/issues">here</a>.
+Kindly open an issue if you face any kind of bug or any other kind of problem by going <a href = "https://github.com/VaibhavArora19/FantomAlert/issues">here</a>.

 <br/>